nemild/hack-the-media/README.md

 > “When I tweet anything positive about cryptocurrency it gets 10x the likes/shares as anything negative…” ([link](https://twitter.com/aridavidpaul/status/938153893636247552))

 This example shares a lot of similarities with [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in the sciences.
-Reader interest influences what content is produced ("the invisible hand of the reader").
+Reader interest influences what content is produced ("the invisible hand of the reader") and distributed on social networks.

-- Realize it is newsworthy/relevant to see the excesses of the opposite side, but not very newsworthy/relevant to see excesses of your side (leads to empathy gap)
+- Realize it is newsworthy/relevant to see the excesses of the opposite side, but not very newsworthy/relevant to see excesses of your side (leads to empathy gap); applies in engineering communities, but also across religions and countries
 	- Noah Smith: “There are always a handful of people out there doing any stupid, crazy, or annoying thing you can imagine.
-And the media has an incentive to find those people and shove their excesses in your face.” ([link](https://twitter.com/noahpinion/status/934837949404811264))
+And the media has an incentive to find those people and shove their excesses in your face.” ([link](https://twitter.com/noahpinion/status/934837949404811264)); social media algorithms especially value these extreme events, as they help them maximize engagement
 	- My research on Islamic terrorism coverage in the NY Times vs non-Islamic terrorism and homicides ([link](https://www.nemil.com/s/part2-terrorism.html))

 ## Conferences and Meetups